litestar-org/litestar/docs/index.md

 ## Minimal Example

-Define your data model using pydantic or any library based on it (see for example ormar, beanie, SQLModel etc.):
+**Define your data model** using pydantic or any library based on it (for example ormar, beanie, SQLModel):

 ```python title="my_app/models/user.py"
 from pydantic import BaseModel, UUID4